kochoa76/kochoa76.github.io/_posts/2018-10-22-javascript_trip_ups_-_hoisting_and_scope.markdown

 ![](http://www.thamizhchelvan.com/wp-content/uploads/2017/12/javascript-hoisting-quiz.png)

-Compilation phase: recognizes scope and sets to memory var x, var y and var fruit -- all undefined
+Compilation phase: recognizes scope and sets to memory `var x`, `var y` and `var fruit` -- all undefined

-Execution phase: the engine reads console.log(fruit) and the engine prints out undefined, as fruit has not yet been assigned.
+Execution phase: the engine reads `console.log(fruit)` and the engine prints out undefined, as fruit has not yet been assigned.

 Example 4

 ![](http://www.thamizhchelvan.com/wp-content/uploads/2017/12/javascript-hoisting-quiz-function.png)

-Compilation Phase: recognizes scope of var sayHai and sets the variable to memory (in this moment var sayHai is *not* a function but a variable
+Compilation Phase: recognizes scope of `var sayHai` and sets the variable to memory (in this moment `var sayHai` is *not* a function but a variable

-Execution Phase: calls sayHai() but since the variable has not yet been assigned a value (or in this case, function), sayHai() will return a reference error 'sayHai is not a function'.
+Execution Phase: calls `sayHai()` but since the variable has not yet been assigned a value (or in this case, function), `sayHai()` will return a reference error `'sayHai is not a function'`.

-Another piece to note on this problem, if you try this out in console and call the variable sayHai, the response is undefined.
-The reason for this is once the function calls sayHai() and the response is "sayHai() is not a function", the code stops running and sayHai will never be defined.
+Another piece to note on this problem, if you try this out in console and call the variable `sayHai`, the response is undefined.
+The reason for this is once the function calls `sayHai()` and the response is `"sayHai() is not a function"`, the code stops running and sayHai will never be defined.
 This may seem obvious but can be helpful in understanding how the engine works.

 Example 5